kragen/dernocua/text/bitcoin-puzzling.md

 same as China and Hungary, and better than Saudi or Mexico.
 (Somalia is 54.)

-Most of the world is worse off than Argentina, although not necessarily in such a statistically transparent fashion.
-About one fourth of the people in the world are unbanked, 51% here in Argentina;
+Most of the world, and notably El Salvador, is worse off than Argentina, although not necessarily in such a statistically transparent fashion.
+About one fourth of the people in the world are unbanked, 51% here in Argentina, 70% in El Salvador;
 even advanced countries like Russia, Hungary, and Uruguay have roughly a quarter of the population unbanked: